repokx/repokx.github.io/_posts/2025-11-24-PreXi2018NYspeech.md

 author: CGTN, repo
 date: 2025-11-24 23:33:00 +0800
 categories: [English, Speech]
-tags: [President Xi, New Year Speech, 2018]
+tags: [President Xi, New Year Speech]
 # math: true
 # mermaid: true
 # pin: false
 # img_path: /src/
 image:
     path: /assets/img/presidentxi2018nyspeech.png
-    alt: Xi Jinping, General Secretary of Central Committee of the Communist Party of China and President of People’s Republic of China, delivers a New Year address to extend greetings to all Chinese and best wishes to friends all over the world in Beijing on December 31, 2017 (XINHUA). https://www.idcpc.gov.cn/english2023/dzwk/zgkx/202307/P020230717028549803774.pdf
+    alt: Xi Jinping, General Secretary of Central Committee of the Communist Party of China and President of People’s Republic of China, delivers a New Year address to extend greetings to all Chinese and best wishes to friends all over the world in Beijing on December 31, 2017 (XINHUA)
 ---

 > Source: [https://news.cgtn.com/news/3063444d35637a6333566d54/index.html](https://news.cgtn.com/news/3063444d35637a6333566d54/index.html)
 >
 > Publishing Time: 21:10 Dec.31, 2017
-{:. prompt-tip}
+{: .prompt-tip }

 Comrades, friends, ladies and gentlemen,